IIIF/training/dhsi/day-three/annonatate.md

 # Annontate
 Annontate is a web application that serves as an Annotation server.
 Instead of writng annotations to a database it writes them to a GitHub repository that also hosts your images and manifests.
+Go to [https://annonatate.github.io/](https://annonatate.github.io/) for more documentation about the functionality of Annonatate.

 ## Getting Started
 1. Go to [https://annonatate.fly.dev/](https://annonatate.fly.dev/)